skip to main |

 Knowing the best tools and strategies is invaluable.
 However, too often business owners fail to consistently take action and achieve results they are committed to—destroying the effect of the first two pillars.
 The invisible enemy blocking the road to success is inner conflict.
 For example, "You want to control everything, and yet you still want to leverage and expand your business."
 These limiting beliefs hold back the business, preventing progress.

+The key to overcoming inner conflicts is to first become aware of them.
 Uncover any thoughts holding back the business from achieving its vision, unlocking and unleashing an open discussion of the issues.This is accomplishing by bringing the team together in a safe environment and brainstorming any concerns, fears and limitations.
 Revealing issues that create holdbacks or may be preventing them from committing all of their resources to achieving the goal.
 This can often be best accomplished by bringing in an outside expert who has no emotional charge to any of the challenges that would be discussed.

 The secret here is to let the concerns and fears come out and identify ways to mitigate the risks and challenges.
 Determine if there better ways to achieve the outcome using the brain trust of the team.
 Together decide if the